quicwg/base-drafts/draft-ietf-quic-transport.md

 on the stream in its connection level flow controller.

 RST_STREAM terminates one direction of a stream abruptly.
-Whether any action or response can or should be taken on the data already received is an application- specific issue.
+Whether any action or response can or should be taken on the data already received is application specific.

 For a bidirectional stream, RST_STREAM has no effect on data flow in the opposite direction.
-Both endpoints MUST maintain state for that direction until that direction enters a terminal state, or either side sends CONNECTION_CLOSE or APP_CLOSE.
-The RST_STREAM sender MAY also send a STOP_SENDING frame to encourage prompt termination.
+The RST_STREAM sender can send a STOP_SENDING frame to encourage prompt termination.
+Both endpoints MUST maintain state for the stream in the unterminated direction until that direction enters a terminal state, or either side sends CONNECTION_CLOSE or APPLICATION_CLOSE.

 ## Data Limit Increments {#fc-credit}